 Other things that may help if you have jaw stiffness

 If you are having difficulty chewing or swallowing because of a stiff jaw, softer foods can be easier to eat.
-You may be referred to a dietitian or given supplement drinks to take until you can chew better.
-You can find more information about eating problems in our section on eating and drinking.
+You may be referred to a dietitian or given supplement drinks to take until this improves.
+We have more information about eating problems.

 It is important to continue with a regular mouth care routine while your jaw is stiff.
 If you find it difficult to reach teeth in the back of your mouth, try using a small toothbrush.
 Tell your dentist or hygienist if you cannot brush your teeth because of a stiff jaw.
 They can give you more advice.